tomio13/RDM-Desktop/docs/Templates.md

   doc:  documentation / description of this field
   value: optional default value
   required: true/false
+  # for numeric fields one can add units:
+  units: ["m", "cm", "mm"]
+  unit: "m"
 ```

 The type can be one of: